camicroscope/GSOC/README.md

 * The proposal itself is clear relevant, and realistic.
 * The contrubutor has demonstrated that they have the relevant skills to complete the proposal.
 * The contrubutor has shown an interest in open source, especially caMicroscope.
 This includes community involvement.
-* Code Challenges and other relevant demonstrations go above and beyond in some interesting way.

 ## Application Template